b9org/b9/docs/Disassembler.md

 ---
 layout: default
-title: Deserializer
+title: Base9 Disassembler
 ---

-## The Base9 Deserializer
+## The Base9 Disassembler

-The deserializer takes a binary module as input, and outputs the Module Data structure.
-If we were to give it the binary module from our [binary module] example:
+The disassembler employs the base9 deserializer.
+It takes a binary module as input, and outputs the Module Data structure to be run by the VM.
+If, for example, we were to disassemble the binary module from our [binary module] example:

 [binary module]: ./FrontendAndBinaryMod.md